Aug 3, 2020

 - When spiking the ball, constrain the space to half the court in the defensive zone, so the hitter must adapt their solution

-- When passing have your teammate move, so the bump or set pass is adjusted
+- During passing activities, have teammates move, so the athlete must adjust the bump or set pass

 - Limit the number of touches before the ball is returned